githwxi/ATS-Xanadu/prelude/README.md

 ### Indexed Traversal

-When traversing a sequence of items, `gseq_imap` applies the following `fopr` function to each encountered item:
+When traversing a sequence of items, `gseq_imap` employs the following function to process each encountered item:

 ```
 fun